-Despite being just six years old, Bridger Walker is now a national figure.
+Bridger Walker is now a national figure despite being just six years old.
 Several weeks ago, the young man gained national attention for his bravery in saving his four-year-old sister from a dog attack.
 His aunt posted the story of the incident on Instagram, rocketing the young man into the stratosphere of modern heroes.
-Showing his bruised and stitched face, the young man was next to his sister.
+The young man was beside his sister, showing his bruised and stitched face.
 According to his aunt, the action saved her life.
 The emotion is palpable:

 On July 9th, my six-year-old nephew Bridger saved his little sister’s life by standing between her and a charging dog.
 After getting bit several times on the face and head, he grabbed his sister’s hand and ran with her to keep her safe.
 He later said, “If someone had to die, I thought it should be me.”
 After receiving 90 stitches (give or take) from a skilled plastic surgeon, he’s finally resting at home.
 We love our brave boy and want all the other superheroes to know about this latest hero who joined their ranks.